drasi-project/docs/docs/content/reference/command-line-interface/_index.md

   uninstall   Uninstall Drasi
-  version     Get Drasi CLI version wait        Wait for resources to be ready
+  version     Get Drasi CLI version wait        Wait for resources to be ready watch       Watch the result set of a query

 Flags:
   -h, --help               help for drasi